 - 41% said they preferred the taste of halibut.

 I did more original research by setting up a blind taste test at my home.
 Both fish were prepared the same way.
 Three out of four people chose flounder.

 When preparing recipes for dinner it’s not always possible to locate the type of fish in a store or while fishing.
 If you have some halibut, you may wonder if you can substitute one for the other.

 Halibut can substitute for flounder due to their similar mild to sweet tastes.
 Flounder’s texture is more delicate and may fall apart easier when cooking.
 Therefore, when substituting halibut for flounder any cooking method may be utilized.

 Flounder can substitute for halibut due to their similar tastes.
 Due to flounder’s more delicate texture, when substituting, avoid grilling and instead bake, broil, poach or fry.
 Other halibut substitutes include the following:

 The best flounder substitutes are:

-When substituting flounder or halibut always stick to the following:
+When substituting either one always stick to the following:

 - Same size and weight.

 - Stick with similar fillets, whole fillet or cross section.